The Design and Planning of Fernhill

 Wastewater treatment during the summer at Forest Grove is not possible without modifications to the treatment facility.
 Instead of investing in concrete and steel infrastructure at Clean Water Services' Rock Creek Facility to treat these flows, the NTS at Fernhill was developed to provide an “ecosystem process” that eliminates conventional treatment systems.
 The NTS acts as a bridge from conventional wastewater treatment to river discharge.
 The project meets all federal and state permit requirements.
-Offset project costs for treating the water naturally is roughly $13 million dollars.
+Offset project costs for treating the water naturally are roughly $13 million.

 Clean Water Services scientists are researching the potential for using natural biological processes that occur between water, plants, and microorganisms to remove contaminates from water.

 In floating wetlands, plants grow out of a dense but porous foundation that allows roots to grow throughout.
 Plants are beautiful and provide habitat while the foundation and roots create a surface for microbes to live.
 Bacteria and other microorganisms digest organic matter and nutrients circulating in the water and produce a sticky film called biofilm that traps total suspended solids and fine particulates.